kubedl-io/website/content/model/usage.md

                 - "/tmp/tfkeras_example/" # model checkpoint dir
                 - "/kubedl-model"         # export dir for the saved_model format
 ```
+This example uses hostpath volume.
+The training code will first generate the model artifacts under `/kubedl-model` inside the training
+container.
+Correspondingly, the model will be preset on the local host path `/models/mymodel`.
+Then KubeDL create a ModelVersion CRD that triggers a Kaniko container to generate an image that contains the model artifacts at `/kubedl-model`, and also push that to docker hub at`modelhub/mnist`.

+Note that the training code needs to specify `/kubedl_model` as the model export path as in the above example.
+Allowing user-specified path will be supported later.

 A Model CRD is also automatically generated with ModelVersion's ownerReference point the Model.

 ## Create a ModelVersion Manually
+A ModelVersion can also be created manually pointing to an existing external storage.

-This `ModelVersion` CRD will generate an image at `modelhub/model1` in dockerhub, including the model artifacts located at `node1`'s local path at `/foo`
+This `ModelVersion` CRD will generate a model image at `modelhub/model1` in dockerhub, including the model artifacts from `node1`'s local path at `/foo`

 ```YAML
 apiVersion: model.kubedl.io/v1alpha1